CYB3R-JUNKI3/Scars-Above-VR/README.md

     (Below is for folks who don't want to click their Thumb-Sticks)

 - Sprint mapped to Right Thumb-Stick ↑
-- Scan mapped to Right Thumb-Stick ↓
+- Pulse Scan mapped to Right Thumb-Stick ↓
 ----